Galfurian/RadMud/README.md

  - zlib (For compressed communication).

 ## Compile
-In order to compile the mud just create a build directory and the use the cmake file provided.
+In order to compile the mud just create a build directory and then use the cmake file provided.
 Therefore, the commands are the following:
 ```
 mkdir build